By Gregory R. Caruso, JD, CPA, CVA

 What is an SBA business valuation?

 An SBA business valuation is a formal assessment of a business’s worth done in advance of the sale of a business.
-Buyers who want SBA loans need a business valuation.
+Buyers who want SBA loans to finance a business acquisition usually need a business valuation.
 The SBA guarantees loans from lenders who comply with the SBA program rules.
-These guaranteed loans reduce the risk of loss to the borrower, the lender, and the SBA.
-These rules are known as the SBA SOP,
+SBA guarantees reduce the risk of loss to the lender encouraging them to lend.

-The SBA provides guarantees to lenders that comply with the SBA programs that reduce the risk of loss to the borrower, the lender, and the SBA.
-The SBA rules are known as the SBA SOP.
+The SBA rules are known as the SBA SOP or Statement of Policy.
 Any business purchase over $250,000 in value and any business purchase between related parties (family or business type relations) will require a business valuation from a “qualified source.”

 Why do I need a SBA business valuation?

 “An accurate business valuation is required because the change in ownership will result in new debt unrelated to business operations and potentially the creation of intangible assets.
 A business valuation assists the buyer in making a determination that the seller’s asking price is supported by an independent Qualified Source (see definition in Appendix 3).”
 (SBA SOP p 262)

 What are the major points required by the SBA SOP?